dslavov23/event_planner/README.md

 Staff users have full CRUD operations on managing events and locations for the events.

 Administrators can manage the whole application.

+Gmail is impleneted implemented with Django for recovering lost password and welcoming new users upon registration.